serverless/examples/aws-node-scheduled-cron/README.md

 authorName: 'Rob Abbott'
 authorAvatar: 'https://avatars3.githubusercontent.com/u/5679763?v=4&s=140'
 -->

-# AWS Node Scheduled Cron Example
+# Serverless Framework Node Scheduled Cron on AWS

-This is an example of creating a function that runs as a cron job using the serverless `schedule` event.
-For more information on `schedule` event check out the Serverless docs on [schedule](https://serverless.com/framework/docs/providers/aws/events/schedule/).
+This template demonstrates how to develop and deploy a simple cron-like service running on AWS Lambda using the traditional Serverless Framework.

+## Schedule event type

+This examples defines two functions, `cron` and `secondCron`, both of which are triggered by an event of `schedule` type, which is used for configuring functions to be executed at specific time or in specific intervals.
+For detailed information about `schedule` event, please refer to corresponding section of Serverless [docs](https://serverless.com/framework/docs/providers/aws/events/schedule/).

-Schedule events use the `rate` or `cron` syntax.
+When defining `schedule` events, we need to use `rate` or `cron` expression syntax.

-## Rate syntax
+### Rate expressions syntax

 ```pseudo
 rate(value unit)